zinaliashenko/accelerometer-activities-classifier/README.md

+### Classification of activities using accelerometer data

+**Description**
 According to the accelerometer data from the mobile phone, it is necessary to classify what kind of activity a person is engaged in: walking, standing, running or climbing stairs.

-Apply SVM algorithms and random forest from the scikit-learn library.
-To improve the performance of the algorithms, first prepare the dataset and calculate the time domain features.
-More of these characteristics are described in the article.
+To improve the performance of the algorithms, a dataset is first prepared and time domain characteristics are calculated.
+You can learn more about these characteristics in the article in the repository.

-Compare the performance of different models.
-Use the classification report method for comparison.
+**Installation**
+Install required dependencies: pandas, scikit-learn.
+Download the data from the accelerometer and execute the code.

+**Data preparation**
+Data is loaded from CSV files and then normalized using Min-Max Scaling.
+The data is then divided into training and test sets.

+**Classification models**
+Two classification models were used: support vector (SVC) and random forest.

+**SVM Linear**
+The SVC model with a linear kernel was used to classify the activities.
+The results of the confusion matrix and the classification report are presented.

+**Decision Tree**
+The RandomForestClassifier model was used to classify activities.
+The results of the confusion matrix and the classification report are presented.

+**Feature selection**
+Feature selection methods are used to improve results.
+Three different pipelines were used using SelectKBest to extract the best features for SVM and Decision Tree models.

+**Author**
+Zinaida Liashenko